macroquest/docs/lua/macro-to-lua.md

 This provides a function which will be called, which should return true or false, to decide whether to cancel the delay.

+!!! warning

+    `mq.delay` cannot be used within an ImGui callback.
+It will result in an error, as the ImGui callback is called every frame and cannot be delayed.
+A required module also cannot include `mq.delay` within its global scope.

+    In this example, a button click in the UI attempts to wait for an action to complete.
+The UI cannot be delayed, so it does not work.
+    ```lua
+    if ImGui.Button('mem spell') then
+        mq.cmd('/memspell 1 "minor healing"')
+        mq.delay(5000)
+    end
+    ```
+    A more appropriate way to solve this would be to set some state from the button, and then handle the spell memorization from the scripts main loop.

+    In this example, `init.lua` tries to require a module which uses `mq.delay` at the global scope, and so it does not work.
+    ```lua
+    -- navHelper.lua
+    local mq = require('mq')

+    mq.cmd('/nav target')
+    mq.delay(5000)
+    print('ran to target')
+    ```
+    ```lua
+    -- init.lua
+    require('navHelper')
+    ```
+    Modules which are loaded with require should generally have all logic contained within functions, which can then be called.

 ### Macro Sub Main Function
 Lua scripts are processed from top to bottom, and don't actually require code to be inside of a function, unlike how macros always have a Sub Main where execution begins.
 Think of the entire lua file itself as the main function, entering at line 1 of the file when the script is run.